south1992/LCN2G/README.md

 # LC-N2G: A Local Consistency Approach for Nutrigenomics Data Analysis
 > This shiny app LC-N2G explores the relationship between nutrition and its corresponding gene expression data.

 Shiny app(LC-N2G) explores the relationship between nutrition and its corresponding gene expression data.
 The default dataset comes from the mouse nutrition study(GSE85998).
-The overall workflow of LC-N2G is as follows and for a full description, we refer to [1].
+The overall workflow of LC-N2G is as follows and for a full description, we refer to our paper.

 ![LC-Vis](/img/fig1.png)

 <div align=center>
 Figure 1 Overall workflow of LC-N2G.
 Gn×p2 and Nn×p1 represent the input matrix of gene and nutrition information respectively.
 In the first step we calculate Local consistency statistics(LC-Stat) of combinations with a gene of interest and find combinations of nutrients with small LC-Stat.
 Then a LC-Test is performed to evaluate the relationship between combination of nutrients with gene.
-Finally the Nutrition geometry framework(NGF)[2] is performed for selected combination and genes.
+Finally the Nutrition geometry framework(NGF)[1] is performed for selected combination and genes.
 </div>

 ## Get Started